JeBronLvmes/PeerEvaluationSite/README.md

 Please list who did what for each part of the project.
 Also list if people worked together (pair programmed) on a particular section.

+Josh Wright: Implemented the Devise user login system for professors and students Implemented the Evaluations Page.
+Wrote Professor_form, Evaluations controller code and associated views.
+Implemented some custom routes and contentEvaluation javascript file.

 Jeb Alawi - Wrote controller code for creating and adding courses to a professor, adding a group to a class, deleting groups, deleting students from groups, grabbing the list of students for a group, deleting a course from the professor profile page.
 Implemented styling of pages